WILLIAM (BILL) KRISEL, AIA (1924-2017)

 Around 1950 - The La Vine House, Los Angeles CA. Unsure if built.

 1951 - The Gina Janns House, 8688 Hollywood Boulevard, Los Angeles CA. Sold in 1957 to actress Martha Hyer, top photo.
 The house was robbed in 1959.
-Owned by Richard and Lauren Donner since at least 1995.
+Sold to Richard and Lauren Donner.

 1951 - The Albert Maslon House, aka Maslon-Engleman House, 111 North Glenroy Avenue, Westwood CA. Designed with Dan Palmer.
 Built by the owner.
 Sold to Howard Engleman.
 Photos by Michael Locke.

 1951 - The Arthur L. and Norma L. Wilde House, 12418 Deerbrook Lane, Brentwood CA. Designed with Dan Saxon Palmer.
 Jack Strauss was the builder.
 Photo by Michael Locke.

 1951 - The Rothberg House, Sherman Oaks CA. Unsure if built.

 1952 - The Baron House, Westwood CA. Unsure if built.